 Consider suggesting a Secret Santa as an alternative to the usual gift exchange with friends and family.
 It will allow you to invest more money into a single, better considered gift rather than buying lots of little things that may (sadly) end up in landfill.

 Want to make sure any gifts you do give have a minimal impact on the earth?
-Choose from our pick of the best eco-friendly and ethical gifts available this Christmas.
+Choose from our pick of the best eco-friendly gifts for Christmas.

 4. Think twice about gift wrapping